 Daylight savings time is only a few days away so it’s time to start thinking about some trellis ideas for your garden!
 This guide will give you ideas to start building your own trellises and privacy screens.
 With Spring on the horizon, I find myself thinking about outdoor projects!
 When you live in a suburban neighbourhood, where the houses are packed in like sardines, it leaves a lot to be desired in terms of privacy.

-If you build a trellis this spring, you could have a lush green look – and more privacy – by summer!
+If you build a trellis for your garden this spring, you could have a lush green look – and more privacy – by summer!

 The best trellis for clematis is one that isn’t skimpy!
 Like I always advise when doing something you’ve never attempted, start small first!
 Get all your frustration – I mean trial and error of course – out on something that’s manageable in terms of time, effort, money and scale.
 Like this DIY trellis for your clematis!
 THEN, you can reach for the sky and go BIG!

-The original trellis that came with the house was skimpy and undersized.
+The original trellis for the clematis that came with the house was skimpy and undersized.

 The new trellis is taller and wider; our clematis is much happier to have space to spread!